Thulrus/StoneByStone/README.md

 3. **Add graves**:
    - Click cells on the map grid, or
    - Use the "Add New Grave" button in the grave list
-   - Only plot number and grid position are required—all other fields are optional
+   - Only grid position is required—all other fields (name, dates, etc.) are optional

 4. **Export your data**:
    - Go to Import/Export page